 Simply put, an employer cannot deny this pay by saying the work was not authorized.

 DO YOU HOLD A THERAPIST POSITION AND WERE DENIED OVERTIME PAY?

 If you hold one of the therapist or supervisory positions we list above and your employer refused to pay you overtime for hours worked past a 40-hour work week, they are in violation of the law.
 You should be paid time- and- a- half for those overtime hours.
 If you were denied the overtime pay you earned, your employer has likely broken state and federal labor laws, and violated the Fair Labor Standards Act.

 With over two decades of experience in civil litigation, the Feldman Legal Group has proven proficiency in representing clients to obtain them full compensation for damages.
-Our attorneys help individuals in employment litigation, including large and complex class and collective actions.
+Our physical therapist overtime pay attorneys in Tampa help individuals in employment litigation, including large and complex class and collective actions.
 We handle cases involving overtime violations, wrongful termination, discrimination, and other employment legal claims.
 We also help whistleblowers seek justice.
 Our attorneys serve clients in Florida, Georgia and nationwide.
 We seek justice for workers.

 You have a right to receive all of the pay you earned.
 Let our attorneys at Feldman Legal Group get justice for you.
 Call us today at (877) 946-8293.